-17. Sexual Harassment
+Sexual Harassment

-Sexual harassment means 'unwanted conduct of a sexual nature' that can occur online and offline.
+Sexual harassment means 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school/college.
 In referencing sexual harassment, it is in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment (KCSIE 2020).
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment (KCSIE 2021).